 Ten years after Stembridge's completely human-generated proof, Andrews, Peter Paule and Carsten Schneider [2] came up with a computer-assisted proof based on an ingenious matrix decomposition, but since no q-analog of their decomposition was found, their proof could not be extended to a proof for the q-case.
-A third proof of Stembridge's theorem [7], completely computer-generated, was recently found in the context of our investigations of the q-TSPP conjecture.
-We have now
+A third proof of Stembridge's theorem [8, 9], even more computerized, was recently found in the context of our investigations of the q-TSPP conjecture.
+We have now succeeded in completing all the required computations for an analogous proof of the q-TSPP conjecture, and can therefore announce: